- What is archaeology?

 Q: Can I dig for artifacts?

 A: It is illegal to dig for artifacts without the landowner's permission.
 On state-owned and controlled lands, including sovereignty-submerged lands, the Division of Historical Resources (DHR), Bureau of Archaeological Research grants permission to conduct archaeological investigations.
 Digging for artifacts on state lands without a permit from DHR is a third degree felony (Sections 267.061 and 267.12-13, Florida Statutes, and Chapter 1A-32, Florida Administrative Code).
 Digging on Federal land also requires a permit and illegal digging is a felony offense.
 Contact the federal land manager for more information on obtaining permission to dig on federal lands.

 Q: What does the Bureau of Archaeological Research do?

 A: The Bureau is entrusted with the maintenance, preservation and protection of over 12,000 years of Florida heritage.
 Archaeological and historical resources on state-owned and state-controlled lands, including sovereignty submerged lands, are the direct responsibility of the Bureau.
-This includes the management of Mission San Luis, a research and educational site located in Tallahassee and open to the public.
-The Bureau is divided into areas of responsibility, including Collections and Conservation, Mission San Luis, Education and Research, Public Lands Archaeology (PLA) program, and Underwater Archaeology.
+The Bureau is divided into areas of responsibility, including Collections and Conservation, Education and Research, Public Lands Archaeology (PLA) program, and Underwater Archaeology.
 The five sections work together to ensure that Florida archaeological heritage will endure for future generations.

 Q: Why preserve archaeological sites?